solliancenet/microsoft-mysql-developer-guide/artifacts/02-02-CloudDeploy-AppSvc/README.md

 ## Test new settings #2

-1. Browse to `https://mysqldevSUFFIX.azurewebsites.net/database.php`, you should get your results.
+1. Browse to `https://mysqldevSUFFIX.azurewebsites.net/database.php`, results should display.

 ## Update to use Environment Variables